hotspotty/documentation/docs/getting-started/analytics-dashboard.md

 ![Docs](/img/docs/getting-started/verify-your-wallet/dashboard-2-rewards.png)

  Continue further and you'll see the hotspots that require your attention.
-This section notifies you about any potential issues that your trackked hotspots are facing.
+This section notifies you about any potential issues that your tracked hotspots are facing.
 For example, this section will show hotspots that are offline, relayed, without hight setting and terrible transmit scale.

  This section notifies you of issues that are affecting your HNT earning potential and should be addressed.